 Cost for the tour is $65 (US) per person (includes all food) and needs to be pre-paid to guarantee availability.

 - Children 2 and under are free with a parent.

 To make your reservation, Visit the booking page and select the day you would like to take your tour.
-You will be instructed to fill out contact information and then taken to PayPal to complete your purchase.
-If you do not have a PayPal account you do not need to signup for one.
-When you are taken to the login screen, select the “pay with credit/debit card option and enter your payment information.
+You will be instructed on how to complete your purchase.

 Please contact us if you experience any issues in booking.We do our best to ensure that all eating establishments are safe.
 As with anywhere, the possibility exists that you may eat something that does not agree with you, and could potentially make you ill.
 We assume no responsibility if this is the case.